-The reverse displays the original 1986 spread-winged eagle design created by John Mercanti, the 12th and last of the U.S. Mint's Chief Engravers.
-During his tenure, Mercanti produced more coin and metal designs than any employee in the mint's 223-year history, including the 1984 Olympic $10 gold piece (the first U.S. gold coin struck in 51 years), the 1986 Statue of Liberty silver dollar, the obverse of the 1991 Eisenhower silver dollar, as well as the Arkansas, Iowa, North Carolina, Pennsylvania, and West Virginia State Quarters.
+The reverse displays the original 1986 heraldic eagle design created by John Mercanti, the 12th and last of the U.S. Mint's Chief Engravers.
+During his tenure, Mercanti produced more coin and medal designs than any employee in the mint's 223-year history, including the 1984 Olympic $10 gold piece (the first U.S. gold coin struck in 51 years), the 1986 Statue of Liberty silver dollar, the obverse of the 1991 Eisenhower silver dollar, as well as the Arkansas, Iowa, North Carolina, Pennsylvania, and West Virginia State Quarters.

 In mid-2021 the reverse of the American Silver Eagle was updated for the first time when the Mint debuted a brand-new reverse design for the first time in the history of the series.
 To learn more about the Type-2 Silver Eagle reverse click here.

 American Silver Eagle Coins have legal tender status with a face value of $1 and are government guaranteed as 1 Troy oz. of 99.9% pure silver.
 US Silver Eagle Coins have a diameter of 40.6mm and a weight of 31.1 grams.